Skip to content

 Summer is an excellent time to explore the wide-open spaces, charming gardens, and historical sites in Philadelphia’s Countryside, just a short drive from the city.

-Enjoy dazzling daily fountain shows at Longwood Gardens in Kennett Square during the Festival of Fountains.
+Enjoy dazzling daily fountain shows at Longwood Gardens in Kennett Square during the Festival of Fountains and gaze in the sky for fireworks displays and drone shows, all held on the meticulously curated grounds.
+Locally-grown fungi are celebrated in Kennett Square each September at the Mushroom Festival.
 In nearby Valley Forge, hike over 20 miles of multi-use trails and visit dozens of historic monuments at Valley Forge National Historical Park.

 Don’t let your summer adventures end here!
 Discover more Philadelphia experiences on our things to do page.